Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 8. Create a Command Button to the right of the Check-Box control.
 Change the Name Property Value of the Command Button to cmdFilter and the Caption Property Value to Filter.

-NB: Ensure that the Name Property Values of the above controls are given exactly as I have mentioned above.
+NB: Ensure that the Name Property Values of the above controls are the same as given above.
 This is important because we are referencing these names in Programs.

 10. Copy and paste the following Code into the Form Module: